romankurnovskii/leetcode-apps/explanations/1431/en.md

+## Hint

+> For each kid, check if their candies plus extraCandies is at least as much as the current maximum.

 ## Explanation

-First, find the maximum number of candies any kid currently has.
-Then, for each kid, check if giving them all the `extraCandies` would make their total at least as large as the current maximum.
-Return a list of booleans for each kid.
+First, we want to know the highest number of candies any kid currently has.
+This is important because we need a reference point to see if giving extra candies to a kid will make them "the greatest."

-## Hint

-Find the current maximum, then check each kid with `extraCandies` added.

-## Points

-- Time complexity: `O(n)`, where `n` is the number of kids.
-- The result is a list of booleans, one for each kid.
-- Handles cases where multiple kids already have the maximum.
+For each kid, we add the extraCandies to their current amount.
+We do this because we want to see if, after the bonus, they can reach or beat the current maximum.
+If they do, we mark them as `True` in our answer list; otherwise, `False`.

+This approach is efficient because we only need to find the maximum once, and then just compare each kid's total to it.
+This saves us from recalculating the maximum for every kid, making our solution faster and cleaner.